Ditch Bag Contents: Don’t Forget This!

 Imagine what you might need for survival; drinking water and light, nonperishable food rations are important to keep your energy up.

-And lifesaving medications and a small marine first-aid kit will allow you to address any medical conditions or injuries.
+Lifesaving medications and a small marine first-aid kit will allow you to address any medical conditions or injuries.

 There are two categories of EBIRP devices:

-- Category two devices require manual activation.
+• Category II devices require manual deployment.

 When the EBIRP is activated, the signal ends up at the nearest rescue center, which will conduct appropriate activities to locate the vessel and rescue the crew and passengers.